Chris-Basson-Grundling/Calculator_GUI/README.md

 To run application:
  1.)
 Download GUI_Calculator file.
  2.)
 Open MyCalculator.java file in your ide of choice.
-3.) run the Mycalculator.java file.
+ 3.)
+Run the MyCalculator.java file.